iFan13/stock-analysis/README.md

 ## Overview of Project

-The purpose of this project was to refactor VBA code in the macro-enabled workbook [here](/VBA Challenge.xlsm) to reduce it's run time and in conjunction reduce the required processing dedication.
+The purpose of this project was to refactor VBA code in the macro-enabled workbook [VBA Challenge.xlsm](/VBA Challenge.xlsm) to reduce it's run time and in conjunction reduce the required processing dedication.

 ### Purpose